-Naughty by Nature reflects on success, respect, Eminem
+Naughty by Nature reflects on success, respect and Eminem

 Naughty by Nature, the ’90s hip-hop sensations that scored mega pop-crossover hits with “O.P.P.” and “Hip-Hop Hooray,” share a bill Sunday at DTE Energy Music Theatre with Run-D.M.C., Sugarhill Gang, Whodini and a host of other old-school hip-hop acts.